aarora79/amazon-bedrock-agentcore-samples/03-integrations/observability/simple-dual-observability/docs/observability-architecture.md

    - Human-readable log in `runtime-logs` stream
    - Structured JSON in `otel-rt-logs` stream

 **OTEL Configuration**: OTEL instrumentation can be disabled via the `disable_otel` parameter during deployment.
 When disabled, only `runtime-logs` are generated.
-This tutorial keeps OTEL enabled to support dual platform export (CloudWatch + Braintrust).
+This tutorial keeps OTEL enabled to support optional Braintrust observability export (CloudWatch is always available from AgentCore Runtime regardless of OTEL setting).

 ### No Code Changes Required